Apptainer

-Singularity is a free and open-source computer program that performs operating-system-level virtualization also known as containerization.
+Apptainer (formerly Singularity) is a free and open-source computer program that performs operating system-level virtualization also known as containerization.

-One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world.
+One of the main uses of Apptainer is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world.

 The need for reproducibility requires the ability to use containers to move applications from system to system.

-Using Singularity containers, developers can work in reproducible environments of their choosing and design, and these complete environments can easily be copied and executed on other platforms.
+Using Apptainer containers, developers can work in reproducible environments of their choosing and design, and these complete environments can easily be copied and executed on other platforms.

 In 2021 the community of Singularity open source project voted to rename itself to Apptainer and also came under the umbrella of the Linux Foundation; also in 2021, the company Sylabs forked the original Singularity project and released SingularityCE.